Medieval castle in Malbork

 You should reserve about 3-4 hours for the visit.

 The museum offers night tours in the summer period, at 20.45.
 Tours in foreign languages are available in July and August on Fridays.
+Make sure about the availability before you set off.

 Ticket price is 40 PLN for foreign language guide.
 You should purchase tickets before 20.45.